Enabling Waitrose to:

-Customers who want to just collect their food and go face spending a long time standing in a queue waiting to be served.
-This ultimately limits customers’ opportunities to shop around the store and pick up any last minute items still left on their shopping list.
-It’s a persistent problem for many grocery chains, creating a poor experience for their customers and in some cases reducing the likelihood of customers returning to the store again.
+Those wanting to collect their turkey face a long queue as they wait to be served, limiting their chance to pick up any last minute items still left on their shopping list.
+In 2015, for example, customers at various retailers endured two-hour long queues to collect their turkey instead of spending their precious holiday time with family.
+It’s a persistent problem for many grocery chains, creating a poor experience for their customers and, in some cases, reducing the likelihood of customers returning to the store again.

-in average queuing time.
-A significant reduction, compared to other stores where wait times could reach more than 3 hours.
+The average queue time in stores using Qudini was 7.5 minutes.
+A significant reduction, compared to other stores where wait times could reach more than three hours.

 In non-Waitrose stores, consumers reported lengthy waits to collect pre-ordered goods with queues in some cases stretching outside stores.